Navigating India's Evolving Crypto Regulatory Landscape

 Legal Status of Cryptocurrency in India

-Cryptocurrency in India occupies a legal grey area, it is not banned, but it is not recognised as legal tender either.
-Instead, digital assets are classified as Virtual Digital Assets (VDAs) under the Income Tax Act.
+In India, cryptocurrency isn’t banned, but it’s not recognised as legal tender either.
+Instead, it is treated as a Virtual Digital Asset (VDA) under the Income Tax Act.

 Key Milestones in India’s Crypto Regulation

-6. 2025: GST at 18% on exchange services; Madras High Court recognises crypto as property; FIU blocks 25 offshore exchanges.
+2025: GST at 18% on exchange services; Madras High Court recognises crypto as property; FIU blocks 25 offshore platforms.

 Taxation of Cryptocurrency in India

-Investors must report holdings and profits under Schedule VDA in their Income Tax Return (ITR-2 or ITR-3)**.
-These stringent tax measures aim to promote transparency and discourage speculative trading, though they have also affected liquidity and short-term participation.
+Investors must report profits and holdings under Schedule VDA in ITR-2 or ITR-3.
+These rules aim to increase transparency and discourage speculative trading.

 The FIU and Reporting Requirements

-The Financial Intelligence Unit (FIU-IND) plays a central role in enforcing crypto compliance.
-Since 2023, all Virtual Digital Asset Service Providers (VASPs) have been required to register with the FIU under the PMLA framework.
+The Financial Intelligence Unit (FIU-IND) ensures crypto compliance.
+From 2023, all Virtual Digital Asset Service Providers (VASPs) must register under PMLA.

 Privacy Coins, Mining, and DeFi